GentleWizard/Modrinth-API-Connect/CONTRIBUTING.md

 ## Code of Conduct

-Please note that [Repository Name] has a code of conduct.
+Please note that Modrinth-API-Connect has a code of conduct.
 By participating in this project, you agree to abide by its terms.
 Please see the [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) file for more information.

 ## Questions or Feedback